 Things you can do if you are smoking and breastfeeding to protect your baby

-- Try to smoke away from your baby, as the secondhand smoke is even more harmful than the smoke that you are inhaling.
+- Try to smoke away from your baby, as secondhand smoke is even more harmful than the smoke you inhale.

 - You should try to decrease the number of cigarettes you smoke daily.
 (No more than 10 - 15 cigarettes per day)

 - You can smoke an hour before feeding, as it takes 95 minutes for half of the nicotine to be eliminated from your system.

 - Breastfeeding while smoking should be avoided altogether.
 Always smoke after feeding and away from your baby.